 PLEASE SCROLL DOWN FOR PRICES AND AVAILABILITY

 Thornrigg is a detached house at the end of a quiet lane.
 While offering a peaceful retreat, it is only five minutes walk from village facilities in Lesbury, where there is a village shop and post office and dog-friendly pub with real ale and good food.
-Because of its position there is almost no traffic, so it is safe to walk from the front door to footpaths, some of which are in stock free fields for relaxed dog walks.
+Because of its position there is almost no traffic, so it is safe to walk from the front door to footpaths.
 The riverside path is bird watchers' heaven.

 There are more shops, pubs and restaurants in Alnmouth which is five minutes drive or fifteen minutes footpath walk.
 The fabulous beach has a large car park.